ElazarK/content-docs/playbooks/GVault_Search_Groups.md

-This is a playbook for performing Google Vault search in Drive accounts and display the results.
+Performs a Google Vault search in Drive accounts and display the results.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.